All Episodes

 Even in New York City, I recently attended a Jets game during which they honored a double amputee Afghanistan veteran.

-And there was a sustained and heartfelt standing ovation for the young man.
+And there was a sustained and heartfelt standing ovation for the young men.

 Basically, everything the left hates is involved with football.

-And to back this up, another African-American journalist who used to be on ES, and he may be for all I know.
+And to back this up, another African-American journalist who used to be on ES, and he may be for all I know, they had this show before Pardon the Interruption called Around the Horn.

-And uh one of the one of the uh participating journalists was uh an African American named Kevin Blackestone, who's now a scholar of racial studies at some university.
+And one of the participating journalists was an African-American named Kevin Blackestone, who's now a scholar of racial studies at some university.

 And he just came out a couple weeks ago and said that we've got to stop playing the national anthem before sports events because it's a war anthem.